humanbydefinition/p5.asciify/docs/docs/guides/custom-ascii-conversion.md

 All of these framebuffers share the same dimensions and are always equal to the grid dimensions in columns and rows, which are responsive based on the current font, canvas- & font-size by default.

 Each framebuffer and it's pixels are processed differently, some more complex than others, but the basic idea is to populate each pixel of the framebuffers with a value that corresponds to the properties we want to control in our ASCII representation.
-While some framebuffers like the `primaryColorFramebuffer` and `secondaryColorFramebuffer` are pretty straightforward, others like the `characterFramebuffer` require a bit more work to get the correct character in the right pixel, especially when using custom shaders.
+While some framebuffers like the `primaryColorFramebuffer` and `secondaryColorFramebuffer` are pretty straightforward, others like the `characterFramebuffer` require a bit more work to display the characters we want.
 If a pixel in the `characterFramebuffer` is left transparent, the whole grid cell will be left transparent as well, making what's behind visible.

-After the `draw()` function of your sketch has been executed, the `p5.asciify` library will automatically read the values of each ASCII converters six framebuffers in your pipeline and merge them into six combined framebuffers, which are then used to render the final ASCII representation of an `P5Asciifier` instance based on the canvas content or the texture provided to it.
+After the `draw()` function of your sketch has been executed, the `p5.asciify` library will automatically read the values of each ASCII converters five framebuffers in your pipeline and merge them into five combined framebuffers, which are then used to render the final ASCII representation of an `P5Asciifier` instance based on the canvas content or the texture provided to it.
 In the case of custom renderers, the canvas or texture content doesn't matter, as the ASCII representation is solely based on the framebuffers populated by you during the `draw()` function of your sketch.

 ## Creating a custom ASCII renderer